just-nick/js-ts-react-crash-course/README.md

 ## 02. Modular code
 ### Writing our first module
-Great!
-But what about that module stuff we were talking about earlier?
+One of the improvements CommonJS brought was the ability to write true modular code in JavaScript.
+In this world, ever single file is considered a module, and ever module is inherently loaded as a singleton.

 Let's create a new mew module called `answers.js` and add the following code.

 ```js
 module.exports = { getAnswer };